schitizsharma/olake-ui/README.md

 ## Running with Docker Compose

-You can run the entire Olake stack (UI, backend, Temporal worker, Temporal services, and dependencies) using Docker Compose.
+This Docker Compose setup provides a comprehensive environment(UI, backend, Temporal worker, Temporal services, and dependencies) for demonstrating and exploring Olake's capabilities.
 This is the recommended way to get started for local development or evaluation.

 ### Prerequisites

-- [Docker](https://docs.docker.com/get-docker/) installed (Docker Desktop recommended for Mac/Windows)
+- [Docker](https://docs.docker.com/get-docker/) installed and running (Docker Desktop recommended for Mac/Windows)
 - [Docker Compose](https://docs.docker.com/compose/) (comes with Docker Desktop)

 ### Quick Start